 Well, this might be a check mark for us, but a much-requested feature from our community of over a million users.

 If you’re using some other password manager, or have your data stored in your own customized comma separated, tab separated or any other delimiter separated file, well, you can import from these files too.
-All you’d have to do is just follow these simple steps described in the user manual or check out our help video and voila… all done.
+All you’d have to do is just follow these simple steps described in the user manual.

 Improved field sharing